-- 1. On the Start screen, point to the far-right upper or lower corner of the screen to display charms. - 2.
-Click Settings. - 3.
-Click Change PC settings in the bottom right corner of the screen, and then select General from the PC settings screen. - Under Refresh your PC without affecting your files, select Get started, and follow the onscreen instructions.
+- 1. From the Start screen, point to the upper-right or lower-right corner of the screen to display the charms. - 2.
+When the charms list opens, click Settings. - 3.
+Click Change PC settings in the bottom-right corner of the screen, and then select General from the PC settings screen. - Under Refresh your PC without affecting your files, select Get started, and follow the onscreen instructions.